unik-name/help-unikname/docs/9-more-help/glossary.md

 ### UNIKNAME (or UNIKNAME Token)

-@unikname Identifers are represented by a NFT Token within the unikname.network.
+UniknameIDentifers are represented by a NFT Token within the unikname.network.
 These tokens rooted into the blockchain are named the UNIKNAME Tokens.

 ## Official Unikname Projects